Flyting: Etymology

-The word flyting comes from the Old English verb flītan meaning 'to quarrel', made into a participle with the suffix -ing.
+The word flyting comes from the Old English verb flītan meaning 'to quarrel', made into a gerund with the suffix -ing.
 Attested from around 1200 in the general sense of a verbal quarrel, it is first found as a technical literary term in Scotland in the sixteenth century.
 The first written Scots example is William Dunbar, The Flyting of Dunbar and Kennedie, written in the late fifteenth century.

 Description

 Flyting is a ritual, poetic exchange of insults practiced mainly between the 5th and 16th centuries.
 Examples of flyting are found throughout Scots, Ancient, Medieval and Modern Celtic, Old English, Middle English and Norse literature involving both historical and mythological figures.
 The exchanges would become extremely provocative, often involving accusations of cowardice or sexual perversion.

 Norse literature contains stories of the gods flyting.
 For example, in Lokasenna the god Loki insults the other gods in the hall of Ægir.
 In the poem Hárbarðsljóð, Hárbarðr (generally considered to be Odin in disguise) engages in flyting with Thor.

 In the confrontation of Beowulf and Unferð in the poem Beowulf, flytings were used as either a prelude to battle or as a form of combat in their own right.

 In Anglo-Saxon England, flyting would take place in a feasting hall.
 The winner would be decided by the reactions of those watching the exchange.
 The winner would drink a large cup of beer or mead in victory, then invite the loser to drink as well.

-The 13th century poem The Owl and the Nightingale and Geoffrey Chaucer's Parlement of Foules contain elements of flyting.
+The 13th-century poem The Owl and the Nightingale and Geoffrey Chaucer's Parlement of Foules contain elements of flyting.